liorheber/truth-guard/README.md

      - This allows the user to test the misinformation detection workflow in real-time.

 4. **Q&A (Streamlit)**:
-   - A “Ask a Question” tab to input queries.
+   - An “Ask a Question” tab to input queries.
    - Retrieves top relevant chunks and uses `COMPLETE` to provide a factual, sourced answer.

 5. **Cortex Functions**: